lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    associated to each field defines the link between the compressed and decompressed value for each of the header fields.
 Compression results mainly in 4 actions: send the field value, send nothing, send less significant bits of a field, send an index.
+   Values sent are called Compression Residues and follows the rule ID.

 # SCHC Compression Process